 When it comes to information management, duplicates present one of the most common challenges to data quality.
 In this article, I’ll explain how it is possible to find and distinguish duplicate names with the help of the SQL data programming language.
 I really like my maiden name.
 The reason I like it so much is because it’s rare.
 My maiden name (first with last) provided a unique identifier on platforms such as LinkedIn, Facebook, Twitter and similar.

-Isn’t data science way too advanced for simple SQL?
-Nope!
-SQL can help you build a foundation for your data science career.
-Let’s see how.
+Is SQL important for data science?
+It certainly is!
+This language can help you build a foundation for your analytical career.
+Let’s see how you use SQL in data science.
 Data science is hot right now.
 What if you could predict the next market crash?
 Or contain the spread of Ebola?
 Or accurately predict a health crisis months or even years before it happens?
 Data scientists are working hard on these kinds of projects, and they are earning healthy salaries in the process.

 Anyone can learn SQL.
 It’s not as hard as you think!
 In today’s world, even those in non-technical jobs need some technical skills.
 And you don’t have to be a hard-core nerd to get these skills.
 Let me tell you my own story.
 A few years ago, I wasn’t considering learning SQL or anything else that I labelled “technical”.
 My background is in sociology, journalism, and scriptwriting, and I thought computer languages were pretty sci-fi.